 States (CIS), which included 11 states.
 However, as shown

-practice, poorly integrated groupings, like the CIS, are ineffective.
-Decisions made at the CIS forums are not enforced.
+In practice, weakly integrated groups, like the CIS, are ineffective.
+Decisions made at CIS forums are not implemented.

 In addition, the elites of the Commonwealth countries have different political

 orientation.
-Some of them are weary of Russian influence and turn
+Some of them are burdened by Russian influence and turn

-their views on the United States (as Ukraine and Georgia do), others, on the contrary,
+their views towards the United States (as Ukraine and Georgia do), others, on the contrary,

 still focus on Russia (for example, Uzbekistan,